Today's reading in 365 Tao by Deng Ming-Dao:

 Bring us the child of promise.

-It is the great Mother who gives birth to the child, the Lord of life,
+It is the great Mother who gives birth to the child, the

 Who is born again!
 Darkness and tears are set aside.